Contact Us for a Free Case Evaluation

 • We only offer contingency fees to clients, so you don’t pay unless we win the case.

-Whenever a medical error or neglect leads to an individual’s death it is considered wrongful death.
+Whenever a medical error or neglect leads to an individual’s death, it is considered wrongful death.
 Medical or surgical errors, nursing home neglect, and failure to diagnose a condition that leads to death are all examples of wrongful death cases.
-Most of these situations are preventable if the patient had received proper medical care and treatment.
+Most of these situations are preventable if the patient has received proper medical care and treatment.

 What Are My Legal Options?

 When a catastrophic injury or medical malpractice leads to the death of a loved one there are two types of claims a Baltimore wrongful death attorney can file.
 The first is known as a survivor action and accounts for the pain and suffering and other losses suffered by the deceased for the amount of time between the occurrence of malpractice and the time of their death.
-A personal representative of the estate of the deceased individual is responsible for bringing this action.
+A personal representative of the deceased individual’s estate is responsible for bringing this action.

 A wrongful death claim can be brought by the surviving loved ones of the deceased, including parents, spouses, or the children of the deceased.
 Emotional distress and loss of financial support suffered because of the loss of a loved one are covered by this type of claim.